boffyd/UdacityMLOperations/starter_files/README.md

 ### Enable Logging
 After deploying a model, enabling logging allows information into how the deployed service is behaving and helps determine irregularites in deployment/production.
 Azure Applications Insights is the proposed method used to determine these irregularities.
 To execute this the config.json file is downloaded from the Azure primary settings for the login/authentication details and is saved into the working directory to provide the appropriate subsription, resource ids etc for the work space which is used for logging.
 The log.py file is changed where the name now reflects the deployed model.

 To do so we have a logs.py python script that we can serve using gitbash as a terminal.
-In this project this includes some minor modifcations to correctly enable logging.
+In this project this includes some minor modifcations to correctly enable logging (i.e. # enable application insight service.update(enable_app_insights = True).
 This triggers an authenticaiton process that is enabled/approved in a web browser and confirmed through Applications Insights.

 ![diagram](images/06-ApplicationInsightsEnabled.png)